Alejandro-44/quickframe/README.md

 ![](/docs/images/tutorialMain1.png)

-You can think the main section is subdivided in 4 forms, and each one is equals to the other.
+You can think the main section is subdivided in four forms, and each one is equals to the other.
 So, to build the main section, you are going to use a feature from this DSL, the form template.
 To create a template you use `buildTemplate` function from `utils.builders`.
 A template lets us build a structure for a form that you could use in multiple forms.